axelang/axe-docs/docs/features/generics.md

 }
 ```

-You will recall from earlier, in the standard library documentation, that the `IntList` and `StringList` types are specialized structures wrapping arrays of integers and strings, respectively.
-The `cast` operator allows safe conversion of a generic value to a concrete type when a type match is guaranteed by the `when` clause.
-This ensures that generic functions can operate on multiple types while maintaining type safety and avoiding unnecessary runtime checks.
+As noted earlier in the standard library documentation, `IntList` and `StringList` are specialized structures that wrap arrays of integers and strings, respectively.
+The function leverages this knowledge by pairing constraints on both the list type and the element type within the same `when` clause.
+The `cast` operator is used to convert a generic value into a concrete type, but only in situations where the type relationship has already been established by the `when` condition.
+This makes the conversion safe and explicit, while preserving static guarantees.
+As a result, the function can remain generic without resorting to unchecked casts or repeated runtime type tests.

-Generic functions in Axe can also return different types depending on conditions.
-Consider the following example:
+Generic functions in Axe are also capable of returning values whose behavior depends on the type parameter, while still preserving a single, well-defined return type.
+For example:

 ```axe
 def maybe_double[T](arg: T): T {